hckrtst/notesnsnippets/readme.md

 ### 7. Verification

 Check the runtimes and make sure they agree with your earlier assessment.
 Walk through the code with examples you came up with.
+Even if you have the option of testing the code, walk through them manually first.
+This step will help to catch any bugs you may have in the code.

+### Finally

+Once this is done, walk through the code again and explain it.
+Consider it a code review session where you want to make sure the reviewer is satisfied and will be ready to approve your code.
+Answer any questions they have.